-This master's degree is awarded by Purdue University at Indiana University-Purdue University Indianapolis (IUPUI).
+This graduate certificate is awarded by the Purdue School of Engineering and Technology at Indiana University-Purdue University Indianapolis (IUPUI).
 IUPUI is administered by Indiana University.

 Technical communication involves gathering technical, scientific, mechanical, chemical, legal, medical, procedural, or other specialized knowledge and shaping it for a targeted audience in a form that's accurate and easy to understand and use.
 With the continuing expansion of scientific and technical products and knowledge, the need for highly qualified technical communicators is predicted to grow by 11 percent by 2026, according to the US Bureau of Labor Statistics.

 The Master of Science in Technology with a Technical Communication Concentration explores topics such as communication design processes, usability of user documentation, visual technical communication, effective technical communication, and applied research approaches.

 As a student in the program, you create effective technical communication in a variety of media and contexts, analyze audiences, design communication products, edit, analyze user tasks, create visual technical communication, interview for information, evaluate the effectiveness of technical communication, and manage technical communication projects.

 Your IU Online MS in Technology with a Technical Communication Concentration prepares you for such careers as:

 - Technical communicator

 - Usability specialist

 - Content developer

 - Technical communication instructor